 Punching Canvas: The Artist in Pain

-One of the reasons I buy the highest quality canvases is because, on occasion, they need to be able to take some hard brushwork.
-I’m rough on them and my brushes anyway but when I am emotional they, like everything else around me, need to be able to take a good beating.
-Not literally but paint will fly, plastic and metal measuring/leveling tools will be used and I am guilty of hitting the canvas too hard with my brushes when I’m an emotional mess.
+One of the reasons I buy the highest quality tools is because, on occasion, they need to be able to take some abusive work.
+I’m rough on them anyway but when I am emotional, they, like everything else around me, need to be able to take a good beating.
+Not literally but paint will fly, plastic and metal measuring/leveling tools will be tossed, wet paper will get balled up and destroyed, and I am guilty of hitting the canvas with my bare hands when I’m an emotional wreck.
+(I have not raised my hands in anger to another human being since the seventh grade).

 The latest thing to cause me to take to my canvas with emotions ablaze is learning that the parrot I have had for the past 25 years has developed a seizure disorder.
 It took about a week in shock, and a 1500-mile round-trip drive to Southern Appalachia and back for it to sink in but it did and we’re working everyday to fix Gus.